-All students admitted to the University are eligible for the Bachelor of Science Degree program in Industrial Technology.
-Students seeking admission to the teaching field programs in Technical Education or Technology Education must satisfy all admission requirements of the School of Education with respect to the Teacher Education Program.
+All students admitted to the University are eligible to be admitted to the bachelor's degree program in Industrial Technology.
+Students seeking admission to the teaching field programs in Career Technologies or Technical Education must satisfy all admission requirements of the School of Education with respect to the Teacher Education Program.